ntruchsess/tractusx/documentation/architecture/decision-log.md

 - Pseudo-Push Eventing for QualityAlerts
 - Adapters need to implement the sending and receiving elements
 - A Connector DNS service will be used to translate between company oneid and connectorid
+- The Connector DNS requires a mapping between BusinessPartnerOneID and a ConnectorURL (IDS Connector ID is not sufficient)

 Upload-App:
 - Static mapping of custom fields towards tractus-x information model